Semitoric Families on Pentagon Spaces

 \subsection{Structure of the paper:}

 In Section~\ref{sec:polygon spaces}, we review some facts about polygon spaces and study an $S^1$-action on the pentagon space of interest.
 In Section~\ref{sec:semitoric}, we review the basic concepts of semitoric systems and study the local theory of the transition point.
-In Section~\ref{sec:non-deg}, we prove that the singular points other than the transition point $P$ are non-degenerate.
-In Section~\ref{sec:transition}, we study the transition point $P$ and transition times.
-In Section~\ref{sec:proof} prove Theorem~\ref{thm:new}.
+In Section~\ref{sec:non-deg}, we study some Morse functions on quadrilateral spaces.
+We apply the main result, Proposition~\ref{prop:rank-1}, to functions induced by $H_t$ on the symplectic reduced spaces $J^{-1}(c)/S^1$ in the proof of Theorem~\ref{thm:main}.
+In Section~\ref{sec:transition}, we study the transition point and transition times.